IntelPython/dpctl/docs/doc_sources/user_guides/basic_concepts.rst

 on a targeted SYCL device and using some specific SYCL context.

 Queue constructor generally requires both to be specified.
-For platforms that support the default platform context, a shortcut queue constuctor call that specifies only a device would use the default platform context associated with the platform given device is a part of.
+For platforms that support the default platform context, a shortcut queue constructor call that specifies only a device would use the default platform context associated with the platform given device is a part of.

 .. code-block:: python